September 18, 2014

 About the Program

 Successful project management is critical for stable and continued success in most enterprises.
 Introducing new products, launching strategic change and initiating a marketing campaign are just a few examples of project-based initiatives.
-This program builds on Project Management: On Tme, On Budget and covers several advanced skills and strategies for successful project execution.
+This program covers several advanced skills and strategies for effective project execution.

 - Economic/Business Case Establishment for the Project

-- Project Scheduling and Control Methods for Global Markets
+- Advanced Project Scheduling Methods for Fast Tracking Projects

 - Interactive/Case Exercises

-This course is appropriate for anyone seeking a better understanding of project management, including business leaders, project managers, department heads and manufacturing leaders.
-This course is designed for beginner and intermediate-level project managers and those who supervise them, not for those who currently manage advanced and complex projects.
+This course is appropriate for anyone seeking a deeper and strategic understanding of project management, including business leaders, project managers, department heads and manufacturing/operational leaders.

 Vish Krishnan is the Sheryl and Harvey White Endowed Chair, Innovation, Technology & Operations at the Rady School of Management.
 Krishnan’s research is focused on technology commercialization, new product development and technology-enabled product and process innovation.
 He joined the Rady school as one of the founding faculty, and leads the school’s efforts in building the school’s faculty and programs.